- What Is Breast Reduction?

 What Can I Expect During My Breast Reduction Consultation?

 Your consultation with Dr. Zemmel will last 30 to 45 minutes, and will consist of an interview and a full exam.
-Our surgeon will learn of your goals and desires regarding the surgery.
-They will review your medical history and make sure you are medically fit for surgery.
-You will tell your surgeon of all of the different ways having large breast is difficult for you.
+He will learn of your goals and desires regarding the surgery, as well as review your medical history to make sure you are medically fit for surgery.
+You will be asked about all of the different ways having large breasts is difficult for you.
 Please mention any neck pain, back pain, shoulder pain, rashes beneath the breasts, and grooving or cuts from bra straps.
 Also please mention any prior medicines used to treat the chronic pain and any physical therapy you may have received.
 Your surgeon will then perform a full breast exam and take a number of measurements: